kubeshop/testkube/docs/docs/articles/test-workflows.md

 ## Test Workflow Structure

-TestWorkflows are defined using a specific workflow language wrapped in a CRD.
-The high-level structure of a TestWorkflow is as follows:
+Test Workflows are defined using a specific workflow language wrapped in a CRD.
+The high-level structure of a Test Workflow is as follows:

 ```yaml title="testworkflows-outline.yaml"
 apiVersion: testworkflows.testkube.io/v1